mevikrantsharma/happyhome/README.md

 ### User Authentication
 Regular users can access protected routes like the Gallery and User Profile after logging in.

+#### Email Verification
+The system includes email verification during registration:
+1. Users enter their email and click "Verify Email"
+2. A 6-digit OTP is sent to their email
+3. After verifying their email with the OTP, they can complete registration
+4. OTPs expire after 10 minutes for security

 ### Admin Authentication
 Admin users have additional privileges: